-The Legal Aid of the District of Columbia1 submits the following testimony regarding Bill 24-0893, The "Rapid Re-Housing Reform Amendment Act of 2022."
-Legal Aid supports passage of the Rapid Re-Housing Reform Amendment Act of 2022 because it contains legislative solutions to fundamental flaws in the Rapid Rehousing program.
-Legal Aid has testified about these problems for many years.
-My colleague, Rachel Rintelmann, submitted a detailed analysis in her testimony for the Performance Oversight Hearing Regarding the Department of Human Services held on January 29, 2020.
-To ensure that the details of these longstanding problems are part of the record, her previous testimony is attached.
+Legal Aid has testified about fundamental problems in Rapid Rehousing for many years.
+My colleague, Rachel Rintelmann, submitted a detailed analysis of these problems in her testimony for the Performance Oversight Hearing Regarding the Department of Human Services more than three years ago on January 29, 2020.
+To ensure that the details of these longstanding problems remain part of the record, and because the problems with the program are still largely the same, her prior testimony is attached.

-1 The Legal Aid of the District of Columbia was formed in 1932 to "provide legal aid and counsel to indigent persons in civil law matters and to encourage measures by which the law may better protect and serve their needs."
+1 Legal Aid of the District of Columbia was formed in 1932 to "provide legal aid and counsel to indigent persons in civil law matters and to encourage measures by which the law may better protect and serve their needs."
 Legal Aid is the oldest and largest general civil legal services program in the District of Columbia.
-Over the last 90 years, Legal Aid staff and volunteers have been making justice real - in individual and systemic ways - for tens of thousands of persons living in poverty in the District.
+Over the last 91 years, Legal Aid staff and volunteers have been making justice real - in individual and systemic ways - for tens of thousands of persons living in poverty in the District.
 The largest part of our work is comprised of individual representation in housing, domestic violence/family, public benefits, and consumer law.
 We also work on immigration law matters and help individuals with the collateral consequences of their involvement with the criminal justice system.
 From the experiences of our clients, we identify opportunities for court and law reform, public policy advocacy, and systemic litigation.
-More information about Legal Aid can be obtained from our website, www.LegalAidDC.org, and our blog, https://www.legalaiddc.org/all-blogs.
+More information about Legal Aid can be obtained from our website, www.LegalAidDC.org.